 Now with that being said I wanna focus on the fact that U.S. Marine Corps infantry, Reconnaissance, and MARSOC are also athletes in their own right.

 You have to love what you do in order to be great, or you’ll just be an average marine.
 So there are 12 weeks of training in boot camp, you either go east coast boot camp (MCRD, South Carolina) or you go west coast boot camp (MCRD, San Diego).

 During these places of training you’re consistently exercising and getting your body in shape because the object is to prepare you mentally and physically for combat in the very near future.

-Once S.O.I. is complete you’re now assigned to your unit in which you will be a part of for the next 4 years, you’ll continue to train and better yourself as a marine, going on 30 mile hikes with 70 pounds of weight on you, that’s a full fighting load plus crew served weapons.
+Once S.O.I. is complete you’re now assigned to your unit in which you will be a part of for the next 4 years.
+You’ll continue to train and better yourself as a marine, going on 30 mile hikes with 70 pounds of weight on you, that’s a full fighting load plus crew served weapons.

 There are numerous field operations in which you have to complete, such as A.P.
 Hill, which is in Virginia, this is basically 2 months of in the field training.

-Then your last training evolution is in a place referred to as the Mojave desert in California, this is where your unit as a whole will be tested in order to see if you all as a whole are ready to deploy in order to fight and defend the U.S.A.
+Your last training evolution is in a place referred to as the Mojave desert in California, this is where your unit as a whole will be tested in order to see if you all as a whole are ready to deploy in order to fight and defend the U.S.A.

 There are also signing bonuses and if you actually have what it takes and can perform at an elite level as far as getting through the indoctrination and becoming a Recon Marine or a part of MARSOC.

 I mean the whole process is incredibly difficult and this is why only the best get through it.
-So again, are Marines athletes in their own right???